§ 19-14.9-5. Communication in connection with debt collection.

 (a) To advise the consumer that the debt collector's further efforts are being terminated;

-(b) To notify the consumer that the debt collector or creditor may invoke specified remedies which are ordinarily invoked by such debt collector or creditor; or
+(b) To notify the consumer that the debt collector or creditor may invoke specified remedies that are ordinarily invoked by such debt collector or creditor; or

 (c) Where applicable, to notify the consumer that the debt collector or creditor intends to invoke a specified remedy.